 While other employers were not required to test their incoming employees, many began to do so under the piling pressure and financial influence of drug test manufacturers.
 Since then, the drug testing industry has relied on unproven arguments for drug testing, claiming it creates a safer workplace and increases productivity.

-Do Drug Tests Test for CBD?
+Do Drug Tests Test for Hemp?

 Different industries and employers use different drug testing methods.
 Some methods used by employers include blood tests, mouth swab tests, hair drug tests, and the most common urine tests.